 OUR COMMUNITY HEROES

-iRover is a local grassroots team of volunteers offering 100% contactless delivery to help local restaurants through COVID-19.
-Sandra volunteered to lead the recruitment process of getting restaurants to sign up.
+Sandra volunteers for a local grassroots team of people offering 100% contactless delivery to help local restaurants through COVID-19, spearheading the recruitment process of getting restaurants to sign up.
 Their service is no charge to the restaurants or the guests.
 Sandra also encourages and accept donations of canned goods and cash which is donated to Daily Bread Food Bank in Etobicoke.
 This service is entirely built with intention to help small restaurant owners stay afloat and keep a few staff employed during this pandemic, and helps less people be out getting take out as a result.
 She is also a scout leader and has volunteered her time at local community events.
 Sandra is an amazing, selfless person and we are so happy to honor her!

 Daniel Lauzon, who runs Food For Now, is out helping Toronto's homeless community, working tirelessly to collect water, meals, clothing, tents, PPE and more.
 Food For Now is not just about food, but helping one person at a time.
 Taking care of the homeless makes for a stronger community.
 "When we all do a little, it can do so much", says Daniel, creator of this incredible initiative.
 You can learn more and donate to this cause on his website.
 Facebook: https://www.facebook.com/FoodforNow